ratanvarghese/blom.sh/public/j-embarassed/content.md

 "Back when phones and the internet were dogshit, you could use these devices to move stuff from one computer to another," Phoebe said.
 But her dry voice turned more fluffy and gentle as she continued.
 "I only know this 'cause my mom told me.
 It's kind of useless these days if I'm being honest.
 We aren't archaeologists, right?"

 Phoebe smiled at Miranda and noticed Miranda's slow exhale, her reddened cheeks, her upper teeth upon her lower lip.
-Was ignorance of floppy disks Miranda's only source of embarassment?
+Was ignorance of floppy disks Miranda's only source of embarrassment?

 "What if we were archaeologists?" asked Miranda.
 "What treasures would we discover together?"